apereo/cas/docs/cas-server-documentation/release_notes/RC6.md

 - SAML2 service provider metadata resolution
 - Authentication attempts and transactions

-In the same category, an integration with [Elastic APM](../monitoring/Configuring-Monitoring-ElasticAPM.html) is now available to monitor CAS component execution and register execution spans and traces with Elastic APM.
+In the same category,

+- Integration with [Elastic APM](../monitoring/Configuring-Monitoring-ElasticAPM.html) is now available to monitor CAS component execution and register execution spans and traces with Elastic APM.
+- Integration with [Sentry](../logging/Logging-Sentry.html) is now available to monitor CAS component execution and register execution spans and traces with Sentry.

 ### CAS Initializr